zionsg/simple-ui-templating/README.md

       Visual Studio first.
 The link is provided on the left panel, e.g. https://aka.ms/vs/16/release/VC_redist.x64.exe
     + Open the command prompt by pressing Win + R and typing "cmd", or right-clicking the Start Menu button and typing "cmd".
-    + Go to the folder where PHP is downloaded to and type "php --version" to see if it works.
+    + Go to the folder where PHP is downloaded to and type `php --version` to see if it works.
     + Add the folder for PHP to the Windows `PATH` environment variable so that the `php` command can be run anywhere, e.g. by running `setx PATH "C:\Users\Me\Downloads\php;%PATH%"`.
       Run `echo %PATH%` to view the current path.